bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Returning Dynamically-bound Reference Handles {#response-dynamic-handles}

-Many parts of the client's request can be passed as either a value or a reference.
-Some of these references, such as for the client's keys or the resources, can sometimes be managed statically through an admin console or developer portal provided by the AS or RS.
-If desired, the AS MAY also generate and return some of these references dynamically to the client in its response to facilitate multiple interactions with the same software.
-The client SHOULD use these references in future requests in lieu of sending the associated data value.
+Many parts of the RC's request can be passed as either a value or a reference.
+Some of these references, such as for the RC's keys or the resources, can sometimes be managed statically through an admin console or developer portal provided by the AS or RS.
+If desired, the AS MAY also generate and return some of these references dynamically to the RC in its response to facilitate multiple interactions with the same software.
+The RC SHOULD use these references in future requests in lieu of sending the associated data value.
 These handles are intended to be used on future requests.

-Dynamically generated handles are string values that MUST be protected by the client as secrets.
+Dynamically generated handles are string values that MUST be protected by the RC as secrets.
 Handle values MUST be unguessable and MUST NOT contain any sensitive information.
-Handle values are opaque to the client. [[ Editor's note: these used to be objects to allow for expansion to future elements, like a management URI or different presentation types or expiration, but those weren't used in practice.
+Handle values are opaque to the RC. [[ Editor's note: these used to be objects to allow for expansion to future elements, like a management URI or different presentation types or expiration, but those weren't used in practice.
 Is that desirable anymore or is collapsing them like this